No. 2 Stanford defeats Pacific on the road 98-44

 STOCKTON, Calif.
-(AP)Kiki Iriafen had game-high totals of 15 points and eight rebounds, leading No. 2 Stanford to a 98-44 victory over Pacific on Friday.
+(AP)Kiki Iriafen had 15 points and eight rebounds, leading No. 2 Stanford to a 98-44 victory over Pacific on Friday.

 Iriafen was one of three players who scored in double figures for Stanford, including Hannah Jump (14 points) and Ashten Prechtel (11).

-Iriafen scored twice inside during a 14-0 run midway through the second quarter that allowed Stanford (3-0) to pull away, and the Cardinal added to their lead steadily the remainder of the game.
+Iriafen scored twice inside during a 14-0 run midway through the second quarter that allowed Stanford (3-0) to pull away, and the Cardinal added to their lead steadily the remainder of the game as coach Tara VanDerveer went to her bench early and often.
+Iriafen, a 6-foot-3 sophomore, made all seven of her shots from the field.

+”It was a very slow start, but we’ve got a lot of people who want to play and we just go to the bench,” VanDerveer said. ”Kiki played really well, and different people came in and helped us and we got out in transition well.”

 Pacific hung tough early, twice building an early lead and tying the game for the third time at 10-10 on Cecilia Holmberg’s jumper midway through the first period.